- Which SEND students are provided for at St Benedict’s Catholic High School?

 Every child with an EHCP has a keyworker and all students have access to a learning mentor.
 They are encouraged to discuss any issues with these members of staff.

 The KS3 ASDAN group discusses student involvement around school and will take on a development project each year.

 - How accessible is St Benedict’s for my child?

-We have a lift in each block that can be used by students with mobility difficulties and adapted doors to the 6th form.
+We have a lift that can be used by students with mobility difficulties.

 Students who have mobility problems can move around school with a STA and/or members of their peer group.